TrueBlocks/trueblocks-grants/gitcoin/README.md

 Users can extract and view data across multiple addresses and smart contracts using their own local node (or third-party node-providers if they must).

-We intend to preserve blockchain data as a “public good,” unlike data providers who seem to want to capture it.

-TrueBlocks retains the key benefits of open, permissionless blockchain data by:
+Trueblocks treats blockchain data as a “public good” and unlike other indexers retains the key benefits of blockchains:

 - it limits dependency on a central gatekeeper, as it runs local-first
   - there are no centralized front-end web 2.0 websites
-- It retains the integrity of the chain data
+- it retains the integrity of the chain data
-  - No need for arbitrators or trust
+  - no need for arbitrators or trust
-- It provides complete privacy
+- it provides complete privacy
-  - No web 2.0 website to undermine this
+  - no web 2.0 website to undermine this
-- TrueBlocks promotes cheap, equitable, and easy access to all chain data
+- it promotes cheap, equitable, and easy access to all chain data
-  -   No rivalrous fee system, no spinners, no rate limiting, no truncated or unreconcilable data.
+  -   no rivalrous fee system, no spinners, no rate limiting, no truncated or unreconcilable data.

-TrueBlocks' current and future capabilities include:
+TrueBlocks' current and future capabilities:

 - View a complete history of address(es) from any desktop (via TrueBlocks’ Explorer)
 - Export fully reconciled transaction histories by account/token over any period